cleaniquecoders/laravel-api-version/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [CHANGELOG](CHANGELOG.md) for details on recent updates.

 ## Contributing

-Please see [CONTRIBUTING](CONTRIBUTING.md) for details.
+Please see [CONTRIBUTING](CONTRIBUTING.md) for contribution guidelines.

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+Please review our [security policy](../../security/policy) for reporting security issues.

 ## Credits